apoorv173/react-photo-album/README.md

 ### Manual BDD tests executed:

 1.)
-ON size change the page count should reset for that current url
+ON size change the page count should reset for that current url<br>

-2.) the page and the size numbers are appended in the url for both album and photo pages???
+2.) the page and the size numbers are appended in the url for both album and photo pages???<br>

-3.) back navigation
+3.) back navigation<br>

-4.) no results found after 100 results
+4.) no results found after 100 results<br>

 5.)
-Loading scenarios
+Loading scenarios<br>

 6.)
-Image description
+Image description<br>

 ### Todos

-User page with the complete user information
+User page with the complete user information<br>

-Add redux sagas to it, instead of thunk
+Add redux sagas to it, instead of thunk<br>

 Add library to add support for title change in SPA

+### Title change
+First thought of using react-document-title for modifying the title, as it is created by gaeron(guy who introduced redux).
+But the document title tags are supposed to be wrapped around the whole component, so, switching to a more powerful library with more features, called react-helmet.